 One good thing about parenting is that you are never in new territory.
 It’s all been done before.
 Even our new problems, like dealing with technology, are really just reiterations of older problems.
 (When books first came out, for example, they were thought to be a corrupting influence on young people.
 Even Socrates was considered a menace to the youth of Athens!)
 So just keep in mind that you are doing something that billions of people have done before you: disciplining a child.
 It doesn’t have to be a big deal.

 Well there you have it.
-I’m not going to insist on a specific method of punishment or specific behaviors that merit punishment.
 As a Stoic, you already have an ethical framework to guide you.
 You just have to use your reason and practical wisdom to apply it to your specific situation.
 But I find that keeping these Stoically-inspired guidelines in mind enables me to make good decisions as I confront the challenges of child discipline.
 I hope you find them useful, too!